 Soft and moist pumpkin bread filled with delicious fall flavors.
 A classic fall recipe that will become one of your favorites!

-When I think of fall recipes using pumpkin, moist pumpkin bread is one of the first thing that comes to mind.
-It’s a classic fall recipe that everyone always loves and looks forward to enjoying once the season hits.
+When I think of fall recipes, moist pumpkin bread is one of the first thing that comes to mind.
+It’s a classic recipe that everyone always loves and looks forward to enjoying once the season hits.

 How to make pumpkin bread